 - Engineering Club – This club provides students with an introduction to engineering concepts through fun, hands-on activities.
 Students will work together with the teacher on planning projects to complete during club time.
 This may include building and flying drones, making cars, bridges, towers, etc. based on student interest.

 - Peer Tutoring – Eligible students in grades 7 – 8 may volunteer for peer tutoring by helping the younger students with their homework during the extended care hours.
 Participating in peer tutoring will exempt the middle school students from taking the Community Service elective, which is a graduation requirement.

 Extended Care Program

 The New Horizon Extended Care Program is for children whose parents, due to work-related responsibilities, find it difficult to provide adequate direct or indirect care for their child immediately after school.
-During extended care hours (3:30 pm-6:00 pm), our extended care personnel supervise students.
 The extended care activities consist of a study/homework period, snack, free playtime, and quiet activities.

 Extended care is offered from 3:00 p.m.
 (PS & PK) or 3:30 p.m.
 (K-8) to 6 p.m., each day for an additional charge of $15 per day or $195 per month.
 Families are billed on a monthly basis for the extended care.